islavathgowtham/heart-disease-prediction-ML/README.md

-❤️ Heart Disease Prediction using Machine Learning
+❤️ HEART DISEASE PREDICTION USING MACHINE LEARNING
-📌 Introduction
+📌 INTRODUCTION

 Heart disease is one of the leading causes of death worldwide.
-Early prediction and diagnosis of heart-related diseases can help doctors and healthcare professionals provide timely treatment and reduce the risk of severe health complications.
-With the rapid growth of Artificial Intelligence and Machine Learning technologies, predictive systems can now analyze medical data efficiently and assist in disease prediction.
+Early prediction and diagnosis of heart-related diseases can help healthcare professionals provide timely treatment and reduce the risk of severe medical complications.
+With the advancement of Artificial Intelligence and Machine Learning technologies, predictive systems can analyze medical data efficiently and support clinical decision-making.

-This project, Heart Disease Prediction using Machine Learning, aims to develop a predictive system capable of identifying whether a patient is likely to suffer from heart disease based on several medical parameters.
-The project uses multiple machine learning algorithms, preprocessing techniques, and evaluation methods to improve prediction accuracy and model performance.

-The project demonstrates the practical implementation of Machine Learning concepts in the healthcare domain and highlights how data-driven solutions can support medical decision-making.
+This project, Heart Disease Prediction using Machine Learning, focuses on developing a predictive model capable of determining whether a patient is likely to suffer from heart disease based on several medical parameters.
+The project demonstrates the practical implementation of Machine Learning concepts such as data preprocessing, feature engineering, handling imbalanced datasets, model training, hyperparameter tuning, evaluation, and visualization.

+The developed system can assist healthcare professionals by providing an intelligent prediction mechanism for early heart disease detection.

-🎯 Project Objective
+🎯 PROJECT OBJECTIVE

 The main objective of this project is to build a Machine Learning model that can accurately predict the presence of heart disease using patient medical data.

-The project focuses on:
+The project aims to:

-Understanding and analyzing medical datasets Performing data preprocessing and feature transformation Handling imbalanced datasets
+Analyze and understand medical datasets
+Perform data preprocessing and feature transformation Handle imbalanced datasets effectively
-Training multiple machine learning models
-Comparing model performance
-Visualizing prediction results
+Train multiple Machine Learning classification models Compare model performances
-Improving prediction accuracy using hyperparameter tuning
+Visualize decision boundaries and prediction results Improve model accuracy using hyperparameter tuning

-The system is designed to assist healthcare professionals by providing an additional analytical tool for early heart disease prediction.
+The system is designed to support healthcare professionals in making informed medical decisions.

-📂 Dataset Description
+📂 DATASET DESCRIPTION

-The dataset used in this project contains various medical attributes collected from patients.
-Each record represents patient health information along with a target variable indicating the presence or absence of heart disease.
+The dataset used in this project contains several medical attributes collected from patients.
+Each row represents patient medical information along with a target variable indicating whether the patient has heart disease.

-Features in the Dataset

-The dataset includes important medical parameters such as:
+FEATURES INCLUDED IN THE DATASET
 Age
-Gender
+Sex
 Chest Pain Type
 Resting Blood Pressure
 Cholesterol Level